velvetarchangel/Othello/README.md

   To challenge the **AI**, enter **'c'**.

   Enter **'q'** if you want to quit from the game.
+- You can set your name as the game will prompt you to do so and then player turn will be randomly decided and you will be assigned with a token designated for you.
 - The game will ask you to provide the x and y co-ordinates respectively for placing a token on the board.
 - The tokens are *"1"* and *"2"*.
 - If it's a valid move then, the board will be updated with flipped tokens otherwise, the game will let you know that, the move was invalid and prompt you to make a new move.
+- The game keeps track of any valid moves left for a player and if there are no valid moves for a player then, it passes the turn on to the other player.
+- When playing against the AI, it will make moves automatically after the human player has finished their turn.
 - The game indicates the player's turn and the score for the players.
 ## GUI
 The *Graphical User Interface* for this game includes:-
+- **Game Menu:** The game menu cordially welcomes you in to the game and waits for your response to start the game.
 - **Gameboard:** It is a green coloured board with black lines going horizontally and vertically across the board.
 The board has 64 slots which can be clicked to place the tokens on.
 When a slot is clicked, a *"BLACK"* or a *"WHITE"* token is placed inside the slot.
 - **Scoreboard:** The points scored by Player 1 and Player 2 is displayed and gets updated after valid moves are made.
 -**Turn indicator:** Shows the player currently in turn.
+- **Save Game and Load Game options:** Labels showing *Save Game* that can be clicked to save game state, and *Load Game* to load a game savestate are present.
+- **Reset option:** *Reset Game* button can be clicked to reset the game and clear the board to start a new one.
 - **Quit option:** A label showing *Click here to exit* that can be clicked on to exit out of the game.

 ## Support